 Harvard University requires students traveling abroad to review, sign, and submit an Assumption of Risk form, which also includes emergency contact information.
 There are three different forms, each designed for a certain type of international travel.
 Students should carefully review the form descriptions to select the appropriate form for their travel.

-In addition, examine Harvard’s Global Support Services’ travel risk ratings, and seek necessary reviews as specified below.
+Review Harvard’s Global Support Services’ travel risk ratings, and seek necessary reviews as specified below.

-Students who are considering travel to an area that is categorized as high-risk, during the period of the program/project under Harvard auspices, must both:
+Students who are considering travel to an area that is categorized as high risk, during the period of the program/project under Harvard auspices, must both:

 - Complete and submit the Questionnaire for Graduate Student Travel at least 30 days in advance* of the expected travel date (access to the document requires a HarvardKey log-in).